- Booking Type Instant Booking

 After that, it is time to head down to Lukla via Pangboche and Namche Bazaar.
 You will catch your flight back to Kathmandu from Lukla.
 The best seasons to go on this trek are spring and autumn.
 Traveling with you will be an experienced mountain guide.
 For more details, please scroll down.

-Thank you very much for taking your time and writing this great recommendation for us.
-We are very glad that you enjoyed our services and found our team extremely helpful.
+We are very glad that you enjoyed our services in Nepal and found our team extremely helpful.
 Thanks for choosing us and we look forward to welcoming you in Nepal soon.

 Nepal Climbing Adventure Team”